W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vi-the-rewards-of-god/index.md

 :::

 ::: details Substituted
-The ego does not recognize the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as the situation is.
+The ego does not recognize the real source of “threat’, and if you associate yourself with the ego, you do not understand the situation as the situation is.
 ²Only your allegiance to the ego gives the ego any power over you.
 ³I have spoken of the ego as if the ego were a separate thing, acting on the-ego’s own.
 ⁴Sspeaking of the ego as if the ego were a separate thing, was necessary to persuade you that you cannot dismiss the ego lightly, and must realize how much of your thinking is ego-directed.